edgio-docs/edgio-docs/guides/delivery/control/reports/traffic/cmcd.md

 | CMCD Version | v | Version of CMCD specification used. | This key allows for version control and indicates that there will be future CMCD versions released. |
 | Custom Key |  | Custom keys requires “cmcd-“ prefix.<br />Fictional example: cmcd-edgio. | Allows for unique CMCD keys to be sent which extends CMCD to be fully customizable. |

-## Data Transmission
+## Data Transmission  {/*transmission*/}

 Edgio supports all CMCD keys.
-The defined keys can be transmitted in three delivery modes from players to CDNs:
+Keys can be transmitted in three delivery modes from players to CDNs:

 1. Custom HTTP header in each request.
-The keys can be used with four header names.
+The keys can be used with four header names based on their expected level of variability:.
-    - CMCD-Request: keys whose values vary with each request.
+    - CMCD-Request: Values vary with each request.
-    - CMCD-Object: keys whose values vary with the object being requested.
+    - CMCD-Object: Values vary with the object being requested.
-    - CMCD-Status: keys whose values do not vary with every request or object.
+    - CMCD-Status: Values do not vary with every request or object.
-    - CMCD-Session: keys whose values are expected to be invariant over the life of the session.
+    - CMCD-Session: Values are expected not to vary over the life of the session.
 2. HTTP query arguments.
 3. JSON object independent of each HTTP request.